redis/redis-om-node/README.md

   .and('year').is.greaterThan(1990).return.all()
 ```

-These are executed in order from left to right and ignore any order of operations.
-So this query will match an artist of "Mushroomhead" OR a title matching "butterfly" before it goes on to match that the year is greater than 1990.
+These are executed in order from left to right, and ignore any order of operations.
+So this query will match an artist of "Mushroomhead" OR a title matching "butterfly", before it goes on to match that the year is greater than 1990.

 If you'd like to change this you can nest your queries: